nickjoven/blog/public/big-o-notation.md

 ### Common examples of O(nlog n) time complexity

-- Merge Sort, asorting algorithms that uses a divide-and-conquer approach and combines elements linearly
+- Merge Sort and Quick Sort, sorting algorithms that use a divide-and-conquer approach and combines elements linearly
 - Heap Sort, a sorting algorithm that utilizes a heap data structure

 ## Quadratic: O(n<sup>2</sup>)